max-oppermann/Public_repository/README.md

 # Exercises for ISLP

 What it says on the tin; updated as I progress through the book.
 For more, see the notebook.
-The table of contents isn’t functional on GitHub; use https://nbviewer.org/ and paste the link to the notebook within my repository, i. e., https://github.com/max-oppermann/Public_repository/blob/master/Exercises-ISLP.ipynb, to have a functional  ToC (or just download the file and open it in JupyterLabs).
+The table of contents isn’t functional on GitHub; use https://nbviewer.org/ and paste the link to the notebook within my repository, i. e., https://github.com/max-oppermann/Public_repository/blob/master/Exercises-ISLP.ipynb, to have a functional  ToC.

 # Algorithms I